 On Saturday 8th, 2 layouts namely our Thomas Themed, and Oare and Uplees will be exhibiting at Aylsham on a one day event, put on by EKMRC, three members are also acting as Stewards, we wish them a great day.

 Tuesday 11th March '25.
 A well attended meeting saw members working on 3 layouts.
-Ospringe St Peters - Was tested electricly and a fault rectified.
+Ospringe St Peters - Was tested electrically and a fault rectified.
 Train spotters fitted on end of platform, and a fouling telegraph pole repositioned.
 Swaleford - A new brick wall was erected around the new chalk cliff.
 Thomas Themed - At the exhibition at Aylsham on Saturday there was movement of new scenery, which was either the new Tunnel or a building construction site, this was worked on and it was found to be the new tunnel was unstable this is being repaired before it's next outing.

 The Club hopes those going to Alexandra Palace on Saturday 15th enjoy the day out.